Seven Things To Know About Buying a Plug-In Car

 7Connect with the Vibrant Community of EV Drivers

 Thanks to the Internet, connecting to fellow EV shoppers and drivers is only a click or two away.
 And believe it or not, many high-tech early adopters of electric cars actually engage in an anachronistic activity know as “getting together in person.”
 There are vibrant regional groups for owners of the Nissan LEAF, Tesla Model S and other EVs.
-The calendar also includes National Plug-in Day, Earth Day, and other electric rallies, conferences and parties.
-Plan to join Plug In America or Electric Auto Association.
+The calendar also includes National Drive Electric Week, Earth Day, and other electric rallies, conferences and parties.
+Plan to join Plug In America or the Electric Auto Association.
 And in the meantime, create a user account on PluginCars.com and become an active member of our online community.